cssnr/cloudflare-purge-cache-action/README.md

 - [Support](#Support)
 - [Contributing](#Contributing)

-Purge Cloudflare cache for a domain or list of domains with optional file/url filter.
+Purge Cloudflare cache for a zone or list of zones with optional file/url filter.

 For more details see: [action.yml](action.yml) and [src/main.py](src/main.py).